decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ## Terminology

 The following terminology is used throughout this document:

 SK
 : The secret key for the signature scheme.

 PK
 : The public key for the signature scheme.

-DPK
-: The short form of the public key or deterministic public key.

 U
 : The set of messages that are blinded from the signer during a blind signing.

 K
 : The set of messages that are known to the signer during a blind signing.

 L
 : The total number of messages that the signature scheme can sign.

 R
 : The set of message indices that are retained or hidden in a signature proof of knowledge.

 D
 : The set of message indices that are disclosed in a signature proof of knowledge.

 msg
 : The input to be signed by the signature scheme.

 h\[i\]
 : The generator corresponding to a given msg.

 h0
 : A generator for the blinding value in the signature.

 signature
 : The digital signature output.

 s'
 : The signature blinding factor held by the signature recipient.

 blind\_signature
 : The blind digital signature output.

 commitment
 : A pedersen commitment composed of 1 or more messages.

 nonce
 : A cryptographic nonce

 spk
 : Zero-Knowledge Signature Proof of Knowledge.

 nizk
 : A non-interactive zero-knowledge proof from fiat-shamir heuristic.

 dst
 : The domain separation tag.

 I2OSP
 : As defined by Section 4 of [@!RFC8017]

 OS2IP
 : As defined by Section 4 of [@!RFC8017].

 a || b
 : Denotes the concatenation of octet strings a and b.

 Terms specific to pairing-friendly elliptic curves that are relevant to this document are restated below, originally defined in [@!I-D.irtf-cfrg-pairing-friendly-curves]

 E1, E2
 : elliptic curve groups defined over finite fields.
 This document assumes that E1 has a more compact representation than E2, i.e., because E1 is defined over a smaller field than E2.

 G1, G2
 : subgroups of E1 and E2 (respectively) having prime order r.

 GT
 : a subgroup, of prime order r, of the multiplicative group of a field extension.

 e
 : G1 x G2 -> GT: a non-degenerate bilinear map.

 P1, P2
 : points on G1 and G2 respectively.
 For a pairing-friendly curve, this document denotes operations in E1 and E2 in additive notation, i.e., P + Q denotes point addition and x \* P denotes scalar multiplication.
 Operations in GT are written in multiplicative notation, i.e., a \* b is field multiplication.

 hash\_to\_curve\_g1(ostr) -> P
 : The cryptographic hash function that takes as an arbitrary octet string input and returns a point in G1 as defined in [@!I-D.irtf-cfrg-hash-to-curve].
 The algorithm first requires selection of the pairing friendly curve and digest algorithm, once selected apply the isogeny simplified SWU map to compute a point in G1 using the random oracle method.
 The domain separation tag value is dst.

 hash\_to\_curve\_g2(ostr) -> P
 : The cryptographic hash function that takes as an arbitrary octet string input and returns a point in G2 as defined in [@!I-D.irtf-cfrg-hash-to-curve].
 The algorithm first requires selection of the pairing friendly curve and digest algorithm, once selected the isogeny simplified SWU map to compute a point in G2 using the random oracle method.
 The domain separation tag value is dst.

 point\_to\_octets\_min(P) -> ostr
 : returns the canonical representation of the point P as an octet string in compressed form.
 This operation is also known as serialization.
 (FIXME: This either requires a normative wire format or a reference to the normative wire format)

 point\_to\_octets\_norm(P) -> ostr
 : returns the canonical representation of the point P as an octet string in uncompressed form.
 This operation is also known as serialization.
 (FIXME: This either requires a normative wire format or a reference to the normative wire format)

 octets\_to\_point(ostr) -> P
 : returns the point P corresponding to the canonical representation ostr, or INVALID if ostr is not a valid output of point\_to\_octets.
 This operation is also known as deserialization.
 Consumes either compressed or uncompressed ostr.

 subgroup\_check(P) -> VALID or INVALID
 : returns VALID when the point P is an element of the subgroup of order r, and INVALID otherwise.
 This function can always be implemented by checking that r \* P is equal to the identity element.
 In some cases, faster checks may also exist, e.g., [Bowe19].